North-Sea-Transition-Authority/file-upload-library/README.md

   s3:
     access-key: # The access key to access Amazon S3
     secret-token: # The secret token to use in conjunction with the key above
+    default-bucket: # The bucket where files will be uploaded by default
     endpoint: s3.eu-west-2.amazonaws.com
     signing-region: eu-west-2
-    disable-ssl: # defaults to true, you need to set this to `false` when using with S3Mock
+    disable-ssl: # defaults to false, you need to set this to `true` when using with S3Mock
     proxy:
       host:
       port:
   clamav:
-    host: # Where clamav is running, e.g. localhost
+    host: localhost # Where clamav is running
     port: 3310
     timeout: PT1M # ISO-8601 formatted duration
   default-maximum-file-size: 50MB # You need to make this less than or equal to your spring config